Michael Adams, Mace: "...Cadeby Stone delivered the client's exact requirements using the latest manufacturing methods in five axes CNC cutting..."

 The stone is fitted back to a concrete frame in the shape of the façade, which is only about 250m2 but manages to exude a major significance through the design and execution of the stonework.
 Expect awards to fly in.

-The selection process of the Portland stone used was specific.
-Blocks were chosen and shipped to Cadeby’s works where they were opened out and lined up for inspection by the project team.
+The selection process of the Portland Grove Whitbed mined by Albion Stone that was used was specific.
+Blocks were selected on the Dorset island of Portland from which they came and shipped to Cadeby’s works where they were opened out and lined up for inspection by the project team.

 They were classified as lower floors or upper floors (or rejected).
 The shell and void mix was highly selective.